chatchai-komrangded/eks-code2deploy/README.md

 Refering the step below to create Amazon RDS Postgres https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html#CHAP_GettingStarted.Creating.PostgreSQL

+Note:
+- Please use "postgres" as username, and password.

 Challenge:
 - How can you enable inbound traffic from EKS to be able to connect to Amazon RDS Postgres?